-During engagement in 2017 on the Draft 2041 regional transportation plan (RTP), many stakeholders asked Metrolinx to provide more detail on how the RTP's Strategies and Priority Actions could be delivered.
-A number of suggestions regarding the implementation of the 2041 RTP were identified, such as a need for greater clarity about roles and responsibilities; improved and more transparent processes; coordinated approaches to reporting on progress; and stronger linkages between funding and intended outcomes.
+During engagement on the Draft 2041 Regional Transportation Plan (RTP) in 2017, many stakeholders asked Metrolinx to provide more detail on how the RTP's Strategies and Priority Actions could be delivered.
+A number of suggestions regarding the implementation of the 2041 RTP were made, such as a need for greater clarity about roles and responsibilities; improved and more transparent processes; coordinated approaches to reporting on progress; and stronger linkages between funding and intended outcomes.